jnoortheen/xontrib-powerline3/README.md

 # Powerline3
-Yet another powerline theme for xonsh with async prompt support.
+Yet another powerline like prompt for xonsh with async prompt support.

 ## Why another one?